 In the paper 'A Non-Aristotlean System and its Necessity for Rigour in Mathematics and Physics', presented to the American Mathematical Society in 1931, Alfred Korzybski made two observations: 'A map is not the territory', and 'Words are not the things they represent' (here highlighted in bold; italic emphases by the author).

-Aristotle and Plato wrote of signs and symbols, over two thousand years ago; signs in the world of nature, and symbols in human culture.
-The terms semiosis, and its study semiotics, come from the Ancient Greek, semeion — 'a sign, mark, or token'.
+Aristotle and Plato wrote of signs and symbols over two thousand years ago; signs in the world of nature and symbols in human culture.
+The terms semiosis and, its study, semiotics, come from the Ancient Greek for 'a sign, mark, or token'.

-A thousand years after Aristotle, symbols were understood to be just a type of sign; and now, semiosis is understood as the process by which any word, object, symbol, or nonverbal cue is recognized as being a sign.
+A thousand years later, symbols were understood to be just a type of sign, and semiosis is now understood as the process by which any word, object, symbol, or nonverbal cue is recognized as being a sign.noumena

 Semiosis, from the greek, semio-, meaning sign, plus suffix -sis, equivalent to -ing , literally meaning sign-action, is the recognition of noumena as having significance — as being, in some form or manner, signs.

 For a being, anything can be a sign.
-All beings are signs and, in whatever manner, make signs; these are then recognized by others.
+In whatever manner then, all beings are signs and make signs that are recognized by others.
 Life and semiosis are co-extensive.

-Despite these simple, ancient roots, Nazi eugenicists claimed semiotics as the scientific foundation for their xenophobic ideology; but semiosis is elementary and ubiquitous, whereas xenophobia is a mental illness.
+Despite its simple, ancient roots, Nazi eugenicists claimed semiotics as the scientific foundation of their ideology.
+Semiosis however, is ubiquitous and elementary whereas xenophobia is an illness.

 Nazi scientists believed there was a one-to-one, fixed relationship between the biological characteristics of individuals and their emergent characteristics.
 But organisms are not simple biological machines.
 Their ontogeny and emergent qualities develop as a consequence of interactions with their environment, their biological components, including DNA, only statistically approximating physical traits and racial origins.
 Race is a category of convenience, not an absolute class of discrete individuals.